 I do absolutely adore my 90 year old neighbor who lives 2 houses down.
 She’s made me feel so welcome!
 She’s no bigger than a flea but she’s got the heart of a giant. 🙂 (Rest in peace, Betty… Sadly Betty passed away about a year after I moved in.)

-The house sits on a 1.5 +/- acre corner lot in the town of Jonesville, VA.
+The house sits on a corner lot in the town of Jonesville, VA.
 I’ve already put in raised beds in the back yard and I have plans to do some landscaping around the house next year but first I need: a new roof, new windows, new plumbing, and I want to renovate the kitchen and bath!
 All of which I’m waiting to do once prices come back down.
 I’ve already put in a new dual fuel HVAC system, a propane tankless water heater, a propane fireplace insert, and a gas stove!

 I’ve had to buy ALL the furnishings too… and for some silly reason, I bought a dark blue velvet sofa… just so I can easily see Teddy’s hair. *snort.